janberges/mos2cdw/README.md

     python3 relax_8x8.py

-Finally, we calculate the doping-dependent superconducting critical temperature as a function of doping, which yields the well-known dome structure:
+Finally, we calculate the doping-dependent superconducting critical temperature as a function of doping, which yields the well-known dome structure (differences between the calculated points and the reference lines are due to insufficient k- and q-point densities):

     mpirun phases_2x2.py
     python3 phases_2x2_plot.py